dooleyb1/ProducerConsumerThreads/README.md

 # ProducerConsumerThreads
-Threaded producer and consumer threaded program used to print user input to the terminal.
+Threaded producer and consume program used to print user input to the terminal.
 Makes use of mutexs, condition variables and structs.

 Mainline acts as the **_producer thread_**, reading input from the user.
 This input is then passed to the next available and waiting **_consumer thread_** which handles the user input and sends it to a **_printer thread_** to be printed to the console.